You may seek editorial assistance for the preparation of your thesis for examination.

 You may also seek editorial assistance for your thesis from others outside of your supervisory team.
 You may wish to seek feedback from members of your research group, other students, or friends and family.
+You can use the text matching software, Turnitin.
 You can also pay a professional editor to edit your thesis in preparation for submission for examination.

 As your thesis should express your voice and reflect your ability to write and argue with clarity, there are limits to the extent and nature of the editing support you can receive.

 According to the UWA Policy of the Use of Editorial Assistance by Students, if you are enrolled in a Higher Degree by Research you:

 - may accept editorial assistance in the preparation of their theses for examination

 - need to seek permission from your Coordinating Supervisor if you would like to accept editorial assistance for your thesis

 - need to restrict editorial assistance to Standard D (language and illustrations) and Standard E (completeness and consistency) of the Australian Standards for Editing Practice

 - cannot seek editorial assistance for coursework assignments if you are enrolled in coursework units

 - can seek paid or unpaid editorial assistance

 Turnitin is software that compares your text with a bank of other text, providing you with an indication of how closely your text matches other sources.
 The results provided by Turnitin can help you avoid plagiarism and improve your writing.